mpokrass/PSYCH350/lecture_notes.md

 Paradox: disrupting the status quo evoked epistemic and existential threats that usually motivate people to defent the system.
 Thus progressive movements are inclined to provoke a reactionary public backlash.

 For radicals, need to frame protest to avoid provoking reactionary backlash.
 Eg. Toronto G20 protests.

+## Nov 2

+Protest actions are inherently disruptive, causes a paradox: disrupting the status quo makes meople motivated to maintain the status quo.

+G20 in toronto: movement/actisim against it, issues related to globalization, weath inequality, environnmental issues.
+Lots of police on streets to control the activism.
+Peaceful protests for the most part (and initially) but some more radicallized elements (black bloc).
+Broke away from the main march and engaged in vandalism, overturned police cars, set cars on fire.
+Police response to this was aggressive crackdown.
+1000 people arrested during protests.
+Media commentary about disruption of order rather than ideological/political goes.
+Problem for activist movements that use similar tactics.
+Media critics don't focus on substantive political goals and more on social disruption and need for law and order.

+Protests have this risk for inspiring backlash against their goals and rally around the system.

+-
+Experiment.

+Measured right wing authoritarianism (RWA) before and after story about imagined event in future Canada.
+Read 1/3 scenarios.

+RWA measures submission to authorities, etc.

+Control, violent left-wing protests (First nation activist, unemployed labourers), violent right-wing protests (suppress leftists, overthrow Canadian gov't)

+Exposure to any type of protest makes people more support of RWA attidues.
+(Even if right wing protest, but especially for left wing protests)

+How can protesters avoid this?

+Example: SCLC framing tactics:

+Garner sympathy from media through culturally resonant framing:

+- unique blend of Christian theology, democratic theory, and Gandhian philosophy of nonviolence
+- staging highly symbolic confrontations between good and evil by goading racist Southern officials to respond with ugly acts of repression
+  - failed in Ablany, GA.
+Choose Birmingham, Alabama next to campaign for desegregation.
+The commisioner of public safety could be countet on to respond violently.
+Police response got ugly, lost favour with the public.
+Protestors also recruited children, images of police confronting and physically coercing children did not look good.

+Gallup polling showed that the protests worked.

+Effective when protestors appear non violent, and system appears violent and coercive.

+-
+Repeated previous study, where authorities were violent in response.  (violent left wing, nonviolent left wing, nonviolent left wing with gov't repression).

+condition 1 -> more opposition

+condition 2 -> also more RWA

+condition 3 -> RWA blunted.

+Thus social movements need to be very disciplined to be effective.

+-
+Channel factor: a stimulus or a response pathway that serves to elicit or sustain behavioural intentions with particular intensity and stability.

+Need people to feel individually responsible.

+-
+Social network ties as channel factors in high-cost activism.

+Organized by SNCC to recruit college students to register black voters.

+961 applications to volounteer, 720 actually participated.

+Studied application files of participants and no-shows to determine what factors differentiated these groups.

+Coded personal determinants in essays.

+Situational channeling factors (measured differences in social ties)

+-
+Movement called freedom summer.

+White and black people travelling in car together (illegal at the time).
+Stopped by police/someone, kidnapped.
+Were missing for many days, investigation to find out what happened that involved FBI.
+Eventually found brutally murdered, were lynched.
+At the start of the campaign, high costs visible to participants.

+-
+Looked for internal factors and political attitudes.

+Both participants and no-shows were about the same in terms of personal attitudes (left leaning values).

+In personal essays, both participants and no-shows had similar self-oriented motives.
+Paritipants however had more other-oriented motives.

+Participant essays were also twice as long as no shows.
+May have been strength of motivation differences.

+Situational factors had more effect.
+Participants more than twice as likely to have tie with the same protest movement.
+May help to overcome fear (because the campaign was scary, possible consequence).
+Having someone else you trust may be a security blanket.
+Also fear of embarassment  of backing out.